nsr6/NovelQuest/README.md

 - **Personalized Recommendations**: Get book suggestions based on your unique reading profile.
 - **Favorite Books & Authors**: Tell us what you love, and we'll find similar titles and authors.
-- **Genre Preferences**: Specify your favorite genres to narrow down the recommendations.
+- **Genre Preferences**: Specify your favorite genres to narrow down recommendations.
 - **Least Favorite Books**: Exclude books you didn't enjoy for more accurate results.
+- **Mood-based Recommendations**: Tell us how you're feeling and get 6 mood-appropriate books selected to match or uplift your mood.
 - **Sleek, Modern UI**: A clean and intuitive interface for a seamless user experience.

 ## How It Works

-NovelQuest uses a sophisticated AI model to understand your reading preferences.
-When you submit the form with your favorite books, authors, and genres, the application processes this information to generate a curated list of book recommendations that you're likely to enjoy.
+NovelQuest uses the Groq API (via the Groq SDK) to generate recommendations.
+You can request either:

+- Personalized recommendations based on favorite books, authors, and preferred genres.
+- Mood-based recommendations: specify a current mood (for example: "happy", "sad", "adventurous") and receive exactly 6 books selected to suit that mood.

 ## Tech Stack